 UC Davis Children's Hospital ranks among nation's best

 Together with Shriners Hospitals for Children – Northern California, UC Davis ranked 30th in urology and 40th in orthopaedics.
-UC Davis also ranked 48th in diabetes/endocrinology and 51st in nephrology.
+UC Davis also ranked 46th in nephrology and 48th in diabetes/endocrinology.

 "These rankings are much-deserved recognition of our pediatric specialists, their teams and their collaborators who provide world-class care to children," said Ann Madden Rice, chief executive officer of UC Davis Medical Center and its children's hospital.
 "Their passion and commitment to solving some of the most difficult issues in children's health — from obesity to rare kidney diseases — in a comforting, expert and family-centered environment is unparalleled."